hwheinzen/stringl10n/cmd/stringl10n/README.md

 `	err := errors(t("programmer's words 1", "de"))`

 After translating you can substitute text/template expressions inside the string with matching variables.
-More is in the API docs.
+More info is in the API docs.